Man who stole ex’s dog from East Yorkshire home is jailed

 A man who stole his ex’s dog from her East Yorkshire home has been jailed for two years.

-Kevin Rhowbotham of Moore Road, Breadsall Derby and previously of Bamby Moor, near Pocklington, was sentenced to two years in prison after he pleaded guilty to at Hull Crown Court on Friday to blackmail, burglary, and harassment.
+Kevin Rhowbotham of Bamby Moor, near Pocklington, was sentenced to two years in prison after he pleaded guilty to at Hull Crown Court on Friday to blackmail, burglary, and harassment.

 Rhowbotham became obsessed by a woman he met while dog walking – although their relationship had ended he continued to harass his victim, culminating in a burglary at her home in Newton Upon Derwent and the kidnap of her pet Bichon Frise dog, Louis.